reillypascal/personalsite-ssg/pages/posts/2025/08/plugins-for-everyone-crossplatform-juce-with-cmake-github-actions.md

 ```

-With this `CMakeLists.txt`, you can run `cmake -S . -B build` in the root directory to set up the build files.
+With this `CMakeLists.txt`, you can run `cmake -S . -B build` in the root directory to create the build environment.
 This means the source is the root directory, and `build` is the build directory.
 You can add the flags `-D CMAKE_BUILD_TYPE=Debug` or `-D CMAKE_BUILD_TYPE=Release` to specify debug/release builds.
 After that, run `cmake --build build` to compile.
 Note that if you have the `COPY_PLUGIN_AFTER_BUILD TRUE` option in `juce_add_plugin`, you will likely need to add `sudo` to both of the build commands since my installation directories above are system ones.

 ## Compiling with GitHub Actions